 Selvage – We Love Slow Denim

-SELVAGE DENIM IS MADE on old-style shuttle looms.
+Selvage denim is made on old-style shuttle looms.
 The fabric is woven using one continuous cross thread; the weft.
-As the weft loops back into the edge of the weave the selvage edge is created.
-This edge is usually stitched with a coloured thread.
-On vintage jeans, some selvage denim has green, brown or yellow thread running down the edge.
+As the weft loops back into the edge of the weave, the selvage edge is created.
+This edge is usually stitched with a colored thread.
+On vintage jeans, some selvage denim has green, brown, or yellow thread running down the edge.
 These stitches were intended as distinctions used by the mills to differentiate between fabrics.
 Best known is the red selvage.

 The rhythmic sound of the shuttles going back and forth creates a loud and hypnotic soundtrack.
 Naturally, the slow production process makes the denim more expensive, but there are also many advantages.
 The low speed produces far less stress on the yarn, which makes the hand of the denim softer and the fabric more durable.